Smart Impact app

 Test Hits & Gaps

-This spreadsheet indicates whether each most-at-risk object is a hit, a gap or a known gap in the specified Test Repository.
+This spreadsheet indicates whether each most-at-risk object is a Hit, Gap or Known gap in the specified Most-at-Risk Search Test Repository.

-• Known gaps are most-at-risk objects that are not expected to have tests in the specified Test Repository.
-These are set in the Pipeline’s Known Test Gaps External Data Source.
+Known gaps are most-at-risk objects that aren’t expected to have tests in the specified Test Repository.
+You set these in your Pipeline’s Known Test Gaps External Data Source.

 Cross Reference

 This spreadsheet lists all the impacted or most-at-risk executables for each impactful changing object.
-The app only populates this spreadsheet if you turn on the Cross Reference switch in the Smart Impact app variant.
-The Cross Reference spreadsheet will be empty if there are no impacted objects, or if all most-at-risk objects are ‘New’.
-The spreadsheet has the following columns:
+LiveCompare populates it you switch on the Cross Reference switch in the Smart Impact app variant or workflow.
+The Cross Reference spreadsheet is empty if there are no impacted objects, or if all most-at-risk objects are ‘New’.
+This spreadsheet has the following columns:

 APP_AREA

-The application area of the object in the TYPE and NAME column.
+The Application Area of the object in the NAME column.

 TYPE